 In 2007, the designers redesigned the logo again.
 They abandoned the semicircular lines “A” and “E,” giving them a rectangular shape.
 Regardless, the letters remained streamlined thanks to the rounded corners.
 The developers also lengthened the horizontal strokes at the “A” and “E” to achieve harmonious proportions.

 As for the design, it has become more original.
-Now the inscription is not just one-color – a double outline surrounds it.
-Each printable character is first outlined with a white stripe and then framed in black.
+Now the inscription is not just one color; a double outline surrounds it.
+Each printable character is first outlined in white and then framed in black.

 The company’s advertising motto was sometimes added to the existing logo: “The AXE Effect.”
 But the augmented version was rare and was used in exceptional cases.